paritytech/polkadot-sdk/bridges/modules/messages/README.md

 sent over the lane#3.
 Or you may just verify the same rules set for all outbound messages - it is all up to the `pallet_bridge_messages::Config::LaneMessageVerifier` implementation.

-The last type is the `pallet_bridge_messages::Config::MessageDeliveryAndDispatchPayment`.
-When all checks are made and we have decided to accept the message, we're calling the `pay_delivery_and_dispatch_fee()` callback, passing the corresponding argument of the `send_message` function.
-Later, when message delivery is confirmed, we're calling `pay_relayers_rewards()` callback, passing accounts of relayers and messages that they have delivered.
-The simplest implementation of this trait is in the [`instant_payments.rs`](./src/instant_payments.rs) module and simply calls `Currency::transfer()` when those callbacks are called.
-So `Currency` units are transferred between submitter, 'relayers fund' and relayers accounts.
-Other implementations may use more or less sophisticated techniques - the whole relayers incentivization scheme is not a part of the messages module.
+The last type is the `pallet_bridge_messages::Config::DeliveryConfirmationPayments`.
+When confirmation transaction is received, we call the `pay_reward()` method, passing the range of delivered messages.
+You may use the [`pallet-bridge-relayers`](../relayers/) pallet and its [`DeliveryConfirmationPaymentsAdapter`](../relayers/src/payment_adapter.rs) adapter as a possible implementation.
+It allows you to pay fixed reward for relaying the message and some its portion for confirming delivery.

 ### I have a Messages Module in my Runtime, but I Want to Reject all Outbound Messages.
 What shall I do?